Free Choice Subjects

 Why should you choose Digital Photography

 Why choose GCSE Digital Photography?
 If you enjoy being creative, want to increase your practical skills and improve your analytical, communication and research abilities, art and design is a great choice.
 The skills you gain make it a great compliment to other subjects.
-Art and design is a way of seeing things and making sense of the world around you.
+Digital Photography is a way of seeing things and making sense of the world around you.
 It can help you with further study and prepare you for the world of work.
 Areas of study include portraiture, installation, photo-journalism, moving image: film, video and animation and fashion

 Art and design opens the door to lots of exciting careers Try these for starters: • Fashion design • Graphic design • Theatre designer • Animator • Video game designer • Illustrator • Museum curator • Photographer • Architecture • Product design • Textiles design • Ceramics • Advertising • Publishing • Interior design • Fashion and media journalism • Hair and make-up design • Retail design • Exhibition design • Jewellery design • Artist • Visual media • Teaching New technologies are creating a whole new range of courses where art is being used in innovative ways.